 Nursing Services includes health assessment and provision of clinical nursing care and are typically provided to ensure a person’s health and safety while at Texana Center service sites, such as a learning center.
 Nursing services may also be provided to a person with a complex needs who requires assistance with the management of their healthcare in the home setting.

-Residential Services are provided only through the Home and Community-Based Services Medicaid Waiver Program.
-Three, four and six bed group homes are available to those individuals for whom close, 24-hour supervision is unnecessary.
-These homes have staff members who are on site but allowed to sleep during night hours.
-The Host Home program is an option that allows individuals to live with either their natural families or with unrelated providers in a family home environment.
-A provider may not have more than three individuals with intellectual disabilities and/or related conditions living in the home.
+Residential Services is only offered through the Home and Community-Based Services (HCS) Medicaid Waiver Program.
+Three, four and six bed group homes are available to those individuals for whom supervision is necessary.
+The three (3) bed group homes have staff members who are on site, but allowed to sleep during night hours.
+The four (4) and six (6) bed group homes have staff that is awake during night hours.